Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories

-The above definition of the 3d/1d half-index seems ad-hoc from the three-dimensional perspective, but we will see later that it is in fact very natural in the light of the BPS/CFT correspondence.
+The above definition of the 3d/1d half-index seems ad-hoc from the 3-dimensional perspective, but can be justified as follows: the vev $\left\langle{\widetilde{Y}^{(a)}_{3d\; gauge/1d}}(z) \right\rangle$ has $z$-singularities, and the vortex character observable is constructed in such a way to precisely cancel those singularities.
+The representation theory of quantum affine algebras guarantees that this construction exists and is unique, resulting in a Laurent polynomial in $Y$-operator vevs and possibly derivatives thereof.
+Alternatively, we will see next that the vortex character construction is in fact very natural in the light of the BPS/CFT correspondence.
 We end this section by exhibiting the relation between the 3d/1d index \eqref{NEWcharacter3d} and the Witten index \eqref{character1d} of the 1d quantum mechanics: up to normalization, they turn out to be one and the same!